crlngn/flash-rolls-5e/MODULE_ARCHITECTURE.md

 # Flash Rolls 5e Module Architecture

 ## Overview
-Flash Rolls 5e (crlngn-roll-requests) is a FoundryVTT module that enables GMs to request rolls from players through socket-based communication.
+Flash Rolls 5e (flash-rolls-5e) is a FoundryVTT module that enables GMs to request rolls from players through socket-based communication.
 The module intercepts D&D5e roll events and can redirect them to players with custom configuration.

 ## Module Structure Overview
 The module follows a modular architecture with clear separation of concerns: